-1. On the taskbar, right-click the network status icon, and then select Network & Internet Settings.
-2. Under the Network & Internet Status section, select Network and Sharing Center.
-3. Select Set up a new connection or network.
+NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
+Select Set up a new connection or network.
 A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.